 Becca and Chris – last night I asked Lisa and Mike to prepare to be your support pillar in Minnesota.

 Jade and Drew – last night I asked Bill to fill in Rochelle when she got home from the show and prepare to be your support pillar in Toronto.

 During my conversation with Wietse on Christmas Day, I shared with him the challenge that lay ahead and that I won’t be coming to the Netherlands.
 He has been reaching out almost daily with loving words of support and that has taken the edge off for me especially last week in Toronto.

-i’m scheduled for 2 additional tests this week and on Monday the 13th., Mom and I along with Mona will meet Dr. Allison Wallace who’s a Thoracic Surgeon at the QEII and is in the lead on my case at this time.
+I’m scheduled for two additional tests this week and on Monday the 13th., Mom and I along with Mona will meet Dr. Allison Wallace who’s a thoracic surgeon at the QEII and is in the lead on my case at this time.
 She did the upper endoscopy on December 18 and met with your Mom and I at that time to discuss what was clear and evident.
-I have Esophageal Cancer.
+I have esophageal cancer.
 She also commented on how obviously strong and physically fit I am.
 That combined with my healthy lifestyle and diet will serve me well with what lies ahead.

 This will be okay.
 I will beat this.
 I love you all.

 As I expected, I broke down more than once sharing this script.
 Janet was my rock throughout.
 The children asked many questions and we answered to the best of our knowledge.